what3words/wordpress-autosuggest-plugin/w3w-autosuggest/README.txt

 * Initial release

 == Upgrade Notice ==

+= 4.0.6 =
+Fixed non-critical bug which caused null to be rendered to the DOM in some instances

 = 4.0.4 =
 Fixed critical error which surfaced when WooCommerce plugin is not installed